-Large numbers of Britons have recently started working from home (WFH) for the first time or have turned an occasional practice into a full-time one.
-The sudden shift from communal office to kitchen table or spare bedroom, swapping colleagues for partners, children and pets, will have been disruptive for many.
+The Covid-19 pandemic has seen many people working from home for the first time or turning an occasional practice into a full-time one.
+The shift from communal office to kitchen table or spare bedroom, swapping colleagues for partners, children and pets, has been disruptive for many.

-Some of the following may be difficult or impossible to arrange at present, but the ideal is a dedicated home office on which workers can shut the door.
+It may have been difficult to arrange during the pandemic, but if you plan to work from home long-term the ideal is a dedicated home office on which you can shut the door.
 As an alternative, turning a room into a home office for the working day then packing up kit to ‘go home’ can help maintain a distance between working and home lives, even if they now happen in the same place.
 Other inmates should be encouraged to respect the home office, whether it is a room or a temporary pop-up.

-Several of those I interviewed from other sectors (see main feature of May 2020 In Our View) believe video calls are the best way to stay in touch with staff and maintain team spirit.
+Some executives I have interviewed believe video calls are the best way to stay in touch with staff and maintain team spirit.
 It certainly makes sense to avoid relying on text-based communication – it is easy to be piqued by a misunderstood email.

 While working from home can be great for those of us who are happy when focused on a solitary job such as writing or programming, it doesn’t work for everyone.
 I find full-time homeworking makes me appreciate getting out all the more, whether for meetings, training or conferences.
+Even remote working enthusiasts feel that it is hard to replicate the gossip and chat that helps build human relationships online.
 Some will return from coronavirus asking their employers if they can carry on homeworking some or all of the time, but others will sweep back to the office with smiles on their faces and songs in their hearts.